 If you are a father to a child and are not married to the child’s mother, you can be forced by a court to contribute to the child’s financial well-being that you created.
 The fact is that as a parent, you must support your child.
 You should sign an Acknowledgment of Paternity (AOP) if you are willing to state that you are the child’s father.

 If you do not admit to the child’s paternity, the child’s mother may file a lawsuit seeking to determine who the biological father of her child is.
 If a judge rules that you are the child’s father during the civil case, you will be on the hook for child support.
-I have even seen judges rule that a newly determined father must pay childbirth expenses included bills from the hospital and follow-up care with her obstetrician.
+I have even seen judges rule that a newly determined father must pay childbirth expenses, including bills from the hospital and follow-up care with her obstetrician.

 Finally, you may be reading this blog post about a married man whose wife is either pregnant or has given birth to a child that you do not believe to be yours.
 The law in Texas presumes that this child is yours based on your marriage to the child’s mother.
-Unless you can prove in court that you are not the child’s biological father, you must provide support and care for the child just as any other father would a child.
+Unless you can prove in court that you are not the child’s biological father, you must provide support and care for the child just as any other father would for a child.

 If you suspect abuse or neglect of a child, do you have a duty to report this to Child Protective Services (CPS)?

-The law in Texas holds that certain persons in certain situations must report allegations of abuse or neglect of a child to CPS.
-Doctors, nurses, social workers, child care providers, and teachers are included in this list of people.
-There are both civil and criminal penalties to face if you do not do as the law requires.CPS and DFPS offer a hotline to make anonymous reports of abuse or neglect.
-All accounts must be looked into, and CPS must investigate credible reports.
-A CPS investigation will either result in a finding of abuse or neglect of a child by a parent or other adult or will be closed out after no determination was made.
+Texas law requires certain individuals to report allegations of child abuse or neglect to CPS.
+Doctors, nurses, social workers, child care providers, and teachers must follow this mandate.
+If they fail to report, they face both civil and criminal penalties.
+CPS and DFPS provide a hotline for making anonymous reports.
+CPS must review all reports and investigate those that appear credible.
+The investigation will either confirm abuse or neglect by a parent or adult, or it will close without a finding.
 This can be due to insufficient evidence to create a finding or because there is no reason to believe that abuse or neglect occurred despite a full range of evidence.

 Divorce essentials- tomorrow’s blog post topic